Megalyn Echikunwoke: Career

 Echikunwoke's first featured role was a guest appearance on The Steve Harvey Show in 1998.
 The following year, she had her first film role in Julie Dash's Funny Valentines.
 In 2001, she starred in a lead role on the MTV soap opera Spyder Games as Cherish Pardee, a coffee house singer, which ran through the year.
 She subsequently had a recurring role in the first season of 24 (2001–2002) as David Palmer's daughter Nicole.
-Beginning 2003, she appeared as Danika on the comedy series Like Family, and guest-starred on Buffy the Vampire Slayer, in the episode "The Killer in Me" (2003).
-This was followed with a guest role on Veronica Mars in 2004.
+Beginning in 2003, she appeared as Danika on the comedy series Like Family, and guest-starred on Buffy the Vampire Slayer in the episode "The Killer in Me" (2003).
+This was followed with a guest role on Veronica Mars (2004).

-Between 2004 and 2005, she appeared on Fox's That '70s Show as Steven Hyde's half-sister, Angie Barnett.
+Between 2004 and 2005, she appeared on FOX's That '70s Show as Steven Hyde's half-sister, Angie Barnett.
 In 2006, she was cast as a series regular on the science fiction television series The 4400 as the adult version of the mysterious Isabelle Tyler.
 She left the show in 2007.
-From 2008 to 2009, she appeared in season 7 of CSI: Miami as new medical examiner Dr. Tara Price.
-She had a recurring role on TNT's Raising the Bar (2008–2009) as the love interest of attorney Marcus McGrath, played by J. August Richards.
-Also in 2008, she appeared as a singer in the Leonard Chess biopic Who Do You Love?
-In 2011, she played Holly in the fourth season of 90210, and subsequently appeared in the comedy film Damsels in Distress.
+From 2008 to 2009, she appeared on season 7 of CSI: Miami as new medical examiner Dr. Tara Price.
+She had a recurring role on TNT's Raising the Bar (2008–2009) as the love-interest of attorney Marcus McGrath, played by J. August Richards; also in 2008, she appeared as a singer in the Leonard Chess biopic Who Do You Love?
+In 2011, she played Holly for the fourth season of 90210, and subsequently appeared in the comedy film Damsels in Distress.

-She played April on Showtime's House of Lies (2012) and Riley Parker in the legal drama Made in Jersey (also 2012) on CBS.
+She played April on Showtime's House of Lies (2012) and Riley Parker, in the legal drama Made in Jersey (also 2012), on CBS.
 In 2014, she co-starred in the drama series Mind Games on ABC.

 In 2016, Echikunwoke appeared on the CW's Arrow as DC Comics superhero Mari McCabe / Vixen for an episode, and voiced the character in the CW Seed animated series Vixen.
-Due to prior commitments, she was unavailable to play the character in Legends of Tomorrow, resulting in the introduction of a new Vixen played by Maisie Richardson-Sellers, the time-displaced grandmother of Echikunwoke's character.
+Due to prior commitments, she was unavailable to play the character in Legends of Tomorrow, resulting in the introduction of a new Vixen (played by Maisie Richardson-Sellers), the time-displaced grandmother of Echikunwoke's character.
 Echikunwoke had a supporting role in Dax Shepard's CHiPs (2017), followed by the comedy An Actor Prepares (2018).
 That year, she had a supporting role in the comedy Night School, which grossed over $100 million.

-She played Claire in the off-Broadway production of Apologia for the Roundabout Theatre Company which ran from October 16, 2018, to December 16, 2018.
+In 2018, Echikunwoke played Claire in the off-Broadway production of Apologia for the Roundabout Theatre Company, which ran from October 16 through December 16 of that year.
 In 2019, she had a supporting role in Late Night.
-She subsequently had a main role on Almost Family, a Fox drama series chronicling three women who learn they are siblings after a prominent fertility doctor reveals he has used his own sperm to father over 100 children with his patients.
-It was cancelled after one season.
+She subsequently had a lead role on Almost Family, a FOX drama series chronicling three women who learn that they are siblings after a prominent fertility doctor reveals he has used his own sperm to father over 100 children with his patients.
+It was canceled after one season.